[Ask a Lawyer] To marry a Korean, first prove your single status

 A foreign national who is married to a Korean is entitled to the F-6 marriage immigrant visa.
 If a foreign spouse has been living in Korea with another type of visa, he or she can change their visa type to F-6.

-The F-6 visa is initially valid for just one year and it needs renewal every one or two years thereafter.
+The F-6 visa is initially valid for just one year and needs to be renewed every one or two years thereafter.

 Foreign spouses who have been living for more than two years in Korea with an F-6 visa can apply for a permanent residency visa, the F-5.

-Kim Yae-jin is an attorney at law firm Woo & Partners who has extensive experience in handling immigration cases, from visas to green cards.
+Kim Yae-jin is an attorney at law firm Woo & Partners with extensive experience in handling immigration cases.
 As a member of the Korean Bar Association’s support committee for multicultural families and the Village Lawyers for Foreigners Program operated by the Ministry of Justice, Kim has offered counsel on various legal issues involving foreign residents. -- Ed.